Chest X-Ray: What to Expect

 -

-Your health care provider will tell you if you need more tests or a follow-up exam.
-Keep all follow-up visits.
-This is important.
+Your provider will tell you if you need more tests or another exam.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.